Back to Blog

 Every once in a while, I see something in a client's system that forces me to rethink how this entire industry works.
 Not because it's broken, but because it reveals a capability nobody's talking about yet.

-This year, it wasn’t automation.
-It wasn’t AI agents.
-It wasn’t some new integration.
+This year, it wasn't automation.
+It wasn't AI agents.
+It wasn't some new integration.
+It was flexibility.

-The PMCs growing the fastest weren’t the ones with the most specialized software, they were the ones with systems they could shape.
+The PMCs growing the fastest weren't the ones with the most specialized software -- they were the ones with systems they could shape.
 Systems that let them redesign their org chart, offer new services, absorb competitors, or hand investors a dashboard that felt tailored just for them.

-Somewhere along the way, “workflow software” became a strategic growth lever.
+Somewhere along the way, "workflow software" became a strategic growth lever.
+And honestly, I didn't expect that.

 How Adaptive Systems Let PMCs Redefine the Services They Sell

 Most people assume scale in property management comes from one thing: tightening down the processes.
+Get rigid.
+Get standardized.
+Get everyone doing the same thing, the same way, forever.

 The problem is EVERYONE is doing this now.
 It's the industry standard.
 Each PMC looks like a copy-paste version of each other, with no clear advantage, and all of the same weaknesses.